brow/noise/README.md

     echo "shape.circle(10,10,10,fill:color.red)" | noise > circle.svg

 It can also read from a file:

     echo "shape.rectangle(0,0,10,10,fill:color.blue)" > rectangle.noise
     noise rectangle.noise > rectangle.svg

 Use `convert` from the [ImageMagick](http://www.imagemagick.org/) package to write other image formats:

     echo "shape.circle(10,10,10,fill:color.green)" | noise | convert -size 20x20 svg:- circle.png

+## Development

+I recommend using `cabal-dev` to maintain a sandboxed build environment.
+If you don't have it already:

+    cabal install cabal-dev

+Then, in the project root:

+    cabal-dev install-deps --enable-tests
+    cabal-dev configure --enable-tests

+After performing the above setup once, you can build and test `noise` like so:

+    cabal-dev build && cabal-dev test

+For a more detailed and colorful test report, try this:

+    cabal-dev build && ./dist/build/test/test